onefoursix/Cloudera-Impala-JDBC-Example/README.md

 #### Running the example using the uber jar

-One can run the example using the uber jar with a "java -jar" command with the SQL statement as an argument like this:
+One can run the example using the uber jar with a "java -jar" command with a SQL statement as an argument like this:

     $ java -jar target/cloudera-impala-jdbc-example-uber.jar "SELECT description FROM sample_07 limit 10"